Sand mining plans littered with red flags

 Today we delve deeper into the background of the Singaporean business people behind the sand mining plans and reveal a host of red flags that should have alarm bells ringing in the MRA.

-The flags include financial insolvency, previous broken promises, more misinformation and hidden identities, a bogus diplomatic posting and a coterie of powerful political friends at the centre of government.
+The flags include evidence of financial insolvency in 2018, a previous project that failed to materialise, more misinformation and hidden identities, an unusual diplomatic posting and a coterie of powerful political friends at the centre of government.

 Niugini Sands Limited is ultimately majority owned and controlled by the Ong family.